melt-umn/silver-ide/examples/ParallelTreeSearchDemo.md

   - ableC-regex-lib (check out the `feature/ide-support` branch)
   -  ableC-algebraic-data-types (check out the `feature/ide-support` branch)
   -  ableC-regex-pattern-matching (This does not have any new terminals/nonterminals so there is no ide specification.
 It does not have the `feature/ide-support` branch)
 5. [Create an account on NPM](https://www.npmjs.com/signup) if you do not have one already.
 Either way make sure you know your username and password.
+Go into the Makefile and on the first few lines put your username where it says `NPM_USERNAME=YOUR_NAME_HERE`

 Once you have all the previous steps, you are ready to test out the example.
 To do this go into the new `ableC-sample-projects/parallel_tree_search` directory.